SevenShepherd/SevenShepherd.github.io/_posts/2024-03-17-hated-for-Christ.markdown

 > It isn’t my responsibility to judge outsiders, but <span style="font-weight:bold;color:ForestGreen;">it certainly is your responsibility to judge those inside the church who are sinning</span>.
 God will judge those on the outside; but as the Scriptures say, “You must remove the evil person from among you.” &mdash; 1 Corinthians 5:12-13 NLT

 Labeling those who correct you in love as hateful is a tactic of Satan himself.
 Such people lack the spirit of God.
 Beware of false teachers who stray from scripture and divide families.

+> The words of the wise are like cattle prods—painful but helpful.
+Their collected sayings are like a nail-studded stick with which a shepherd drives the sheep. &mdash; Ecclesiastes 12:11 NLT

 > If you repay good with evil, evil will never leave your house. &mdash; Proverbs 17:13